How do I submit tissue for evaluation?

 Columbus, OH 43210

 8. You will be notified when your results are ready by email.
 To check your results, select View Submissions and select the corresponding link under the View Results column on the right side.
 You can generate a PDF from this site for your medical records.
-Results are generally avaliable two business days after the specimen is received.
+Results are generally available two business days after the specimen is received.
 You will be notified if there will be a delay in reporting results.

 9. If additional assistance is needed, please feel free to contact me (Office number - 614-292-2797).